-- 1. Complete the steps for drawing a link, described in Adding a Link with no Transition. - 2.
+- 1. Complete the steps for drawing a link, described in "Adding a Link with no Transition" on page 255. - 2.
 Select a link and double-click it.
 Alternately, in the Properties view, click the Dialog (...)
-Button next to Transition Condition. - Build an XPath (or other language) expression, as described in Using the Expression Builder.
+Button next to Transition Condition. - 3.
+Build an XPath (or other language) expression, as described in "Using the Expression Builder" on page 264.

 The following illustration shows an example of condition that prevents an activity from executing if an amount is too large.

 In this example, the parameters refer to a BPEL process variable holding data from a WSDL message.
-For more information, see Using Variables.
+For more information, see Chapter 13, "Variables" on page 230.